jenschlot/IBM-Bluemix-DevOps-Documentation/docs/glossary/index.md

-Last modified: 12 December 2014
+Last modified: 3 February 2015

 This glossary provides terms and definitions for the IBM&reg; DevOps Services features.